 - This, after Dick Cavett suggested that the Winner's Circle start at the top and work down to the lower three squares and Clark said that it's always had to be bottom to top:

 - Guess The Verb: The sixth category in the Winners' Circle usually ends up being this (and sometimes the fifth one as well).

 - Guest Announcer: There were quite a lot of them..

 - Alan Kalter, Fred Foy, John Causier, Dick Heatherton, Ed Jordan, and Scott Vincent all filled in for Bob Clayton.
 Kalter also filled in for Steve O'Brien.

 - Rod Roddy, Johnny Gilbert, Jerry Bishop, and Charlie Tuna all filled in for Jack Clark.

-- Hurricane of Puns: Many of the main-game category titles, moreso on Donnymid ("Going to Israel?
-Tel Aviv I said hi.")
+- Hurricane of Puns: The main-game category titles had lots of them, though moreso on Donnymid ("Going to Israel?
+Tel Aviv I said hi.").

 - In-Series Nickname: According to frequent player Dick Cavett, the stage crew nicknamed the top Bonus Round category "The Money Saving Box" as it contained the hardest topic.

 - Leitmotif: Believe it or not, the "plonk" timer sound in the Winner's Circle is considered part of the music package, composed by Bob Cobert.
 Justified, in that the host always asks for silence before the Winner's Circle begins, and the "plonk" is the only background sound constantly heard.